-In the IET program, speech and language services are provided by two qualified speech-language pathologists (SLP).
-A communicative disorders assistant works with the SLPs to support students and teachers in specialized communication programming.
+Speech and language services are provided by two qualified speech-language pathologists (SLP), to students in the IET program.
+A communicative disorders assistant works with the SLPs to support students and teachers in specialized speech, language and communication programming.
 Direct intervention and consultative service are available for students with identified communication needs.
 These interventions are conducted both in class and on a withdrawal basis with integrated teacher follow-up activities.
+HCC students are provided Speech and Language support through Holland Bloorview.